wap_menu MENU

 Temperature and Humidity Control:

-Typical ranges are 20-24°C for temperature and 30-60% for relative humidity, but these may vary based on specific requirements.
+Typical ranges are 20-24°C for temperature and 30-60% for relative humidity.

-Clean Room wall
+Clean Room Wall

 Cleanroom doors and windows